EntropyString/JavaScript/README.md

 ### <a name="Overview"></a>Overview

 `entropy-string` provides easy creation of randomly generated strings of specific entropy using various character sets.
-Such strings are needed when generating, for example, random IDs and you don't want the overkill of a GUID, or for ensuring that some number of items have unique identifiers.
+Such strings are needed as unique identifiers when generating, for example, random IDs and you don't want the overkill of a GUID.

 A key concern when generating such strings is that they be unique.
-To truly guarantee uniqueness requires either deterministic generation (e.g., a counter) that is not random, or that each newly created random string be compared against all existing strings.
-When ramdoness is required, the overhead of storing and comparing strings is often too onerous and a different tack is needed.
+Guaranteed uniqueness, however,, requires either deterministic generation (e.g., a counter) that is not random, or that each newly created random string be compared against all existing strings.
+When ramdoness is required, the overhead of storing and comparing strings is often too onerous and a different tack is chosen.

 A common strategy is to replace the *guarantee of uniqueness* with a weaker but often sufficient *probabilistic uniqueness*.
 Specifically, rather than being absolutely sure of uniqueness, we settle for a statement such as *"there is less than a 1 in a billion chance that two of my strings are the same"*.
-This strategy requires much less overhead, but does require we have some manner of qualifying what we mean by, for example, *"there is less than a 1 in a billion chance that 1 million strings of this form will have a repeat"*.
+This strategy requires much less overhead, but does require we have some manner of qualifying what we mean by *"there is less than a 1 in a billion chance that 1 million strings of this form will have a repeat"*.

-Understanding probabilistic uniqueness requires some understanding of [*entropy*](https://en.wikipedia.org/wiki/Entropy_(information_theory)) and of estimating the probability of a [*collision*](https://en.wikipedia.org/wiki/Birthday_problem#Cast_as_a_collision_problem) (i.e., the probability that two strings in a set of randomly generated strings might be the same).
-Happily, you can use `entropy-string` without a deep understanding of these topics.
+Understanding probabilistic uniqueness of random strings requires an understanding of [*entropy*](https://en.wikipedia.org/wiki/Entropy_(information_theory)) and of estimating the probability of a [*collision*](https://en.wikipedia.org/wiki/Birthday_problem#Cast_as_a_collision_problem) (i.e., the probability that two strings in a set of randomly generated strings might be the same).
+The blog posting [Hash Collision Probabilities](http://preshing.com/20110504/hash-collision-probabilities/) provides an excellent overview of deriving an expression for calculating the probability of a collision in some number of hashes using a perfect hash with an N-bit output.
+The [Entropy Bits](#EntropyBits) section below discribes how `entropy-string` takes this idea a step further to address a common need in generating unique identifiers.

-We'll begin investigating `entropy-string` by considering our [Real Need](#RealNeed) when generating random strings.
+We'll begin investigating `entropy-string` and this common need by considering our [Real Need](#RealNeed) when generating random strings.

 [TOC](#TOC)